 Nelson site secured for purpose-built Medical Kiwi medicinal cannabis facility

 After successfully completing seed funding, Medical Kiwi has secured an eight-hectare greenfield site in Brightwater, Nelson.
-The company plans to build a state-of-the-art medicinal cannabis research, cultivation and processing facility on the site in mid 2020.
+The company plans to build a state-of-the-art medicinal cannabis research, cultivation and processing facility on the site.

 Plans for a 10,300 square metre state-of-the-art facility have been developed and submitted as part of Medical Kiwi’s licence application for cultivation research, import, export and wholesale.
 The complex has been specifically designed and engineered to align environmental responsibility with commercial objectives, including technology to ensure agricultural and commercial practices are sustainable, planting equipment and harnessing solar energy to power the high-yield grow facility.